Luke 13:5 I tell you, no! But unless you repent, you too will all perish.”

 Acts 14:14-15 14 But when the apostles Barnabas and Paul heard of it, they tore their robes and rushed out into the crowd, crying out 15 and saying, “Men, why are you doing these things?
 We are also men of the same nature as you, and preach the gospel to you that you should turn from these vain things to a living God, WHO MADE THE HEAVEN AND THE EARTH AND THE SEA AND ALL THAT IS IN THEM.

 It is not enough to mourn over our sins…we must do something about them.
-Repentance includes turning away (refraining) from those things that are sinful.
+Repentance at conversion includes a decision – once and for all – to turn away (refrain) from those things that are sinful (darkness) and “to light.”
+After conversion, repentance becomes a daily exercise as we continue to sin (but hopefully less and less).

 For example, if I complain each day about work, I need to recognize this as sinful, express sorrow over it, and make a concerted effort to stop doing it.
 It may not be easy, which means I’ll be repenting a lot, but it’s something I will aim to do because God wants me to.